browserengineering/book/book/styles.md

     return rules
 ```

-Make sure to test your parser, like you did the [HTML parser](html.md)
+Make sure to test your parser, just like the HTML parser [two chapters
-two chapters back.
-There are a couple of errors you might run into:
+back](html.md).
+Here are some errors you might run into:

-- If the output is missing some rules or properties, it's probably a bug
+- If the output is missing some rules or properties, it's probably a
-  being covered up by the error handling.
+  bug being hidden by error handling.
 Remove some `try` blocks and see
   if the error in question can be fixed.
-- If you're seeing extra rules or properties that looked like mangled
+- If you're seeing extra rules or properties that are mangled versions
-  versions of the correct ones, you probably forgot to update `i`
+  of the correct ones, you probably forgot to update `i` somewhere.
-  somewhere.
+- If you're seeing an infinite loop, check whether the error-handling
-- If you're seeing an infinite loop, check the error-handling code.
+  code always increases `i`.
+Each parsing function (except
-  Make sure each parsing function (except `whitespace`) always makes
+  `whitespace`) should always increment `i`.

-  progress and increments `i`.
+You can also add a `print` statement to the start and end[^add-parens]

-Also try adding a `print` statement to the start and end[^add-parens]
+of each parsing function with the name of the parsing
-of each parsing function.
-Print the name of the parsing
+function,[^add-spaces] the index `i`,[^show-context] and the parsed
-function,[^add-spaces] the index `i`, and the parsed data.
-It's a lot
+data.
+It's a lot of output, but it's a sure-fire way to find really
-of output, but step through it by hand and you will find your mistake.
+complicated bugs.

 [^add-parens]: If you print an open parenthesis at the start of the
 function and a close parenthesis at the end, you can use your editor's